pallavkumarjha/blog/src/content/blog/south-goa-escape.md

 <Image
   src="https://miro.medium.com/v2/resize:fit:2000/format:webp/1*wFVe-Jo_gDznfG7hnuEpBA.png"
-  alt="Kudremukh National Park - A view of the mountains and lush greenery" width={700}
+  alt="Trip expenses"
+  width={700}
   height={400}
 />

+---

-This was the last article in the series of articles, I hope you enjoyed the series.
-For any questions, feedback or anything, please let me know in the comments or on Instagram [Instagram](https://instagram.com), Feel free to share it with others who might find it interesting.
-Here is a list of all the previous articles
+If you enjoyed this article or found it helpful, please let me know on [Instagram](https://www.instagram.com/pallav_jha26/).
+Feel free to share it with others who might find it interesting.
+Check previous articles in this series [here](/blog).

-You can also support my work by buying me a coffee on [BuyMeACoffee](https://buymeacoffee.com) which helps me continue to create valuable content like this.
+You can also support my work by [buying me a coffee](https://buymeacoffee.com/pallavjha) which helps me continue to create valuable content like this.
 Cheers!

-Chao !
+Chao!